scott-weeden/websharpstudios.github.io/en-US/project/oldchangelog.md

         -   retain the properties when loading a bdf, pcf font
         -   Add a dialog which gives user control over bdf properties
-        -   design a 'BDF ' table for SFNT files which can contain bdf properties and make FontForge read and generate this table.
+        -   design a 'BDF ' table for SFNT files which can contain bdf properties and make websharpstudios read and generate this table.

     -   Ted Packard points out that I output "big metrics" in sfnts inconsistently.
 This patch should make them consistent and